macalimlim/godot-rust-cross-compiler/README.md

 ```

 Well, if you just want to build some *pure Rust* code, this is all it takes.
-Indeed Rust cross-platform support is amazing, and the above works,
+Indeed, Rust cross-platform support is amazing, and the above works,
 on any platform able to run Rust.

 However, in the specific case of [godot-rust](https://godot-rust.github.io/)